 Note that if you have access to the router’s control panel, you don’t need going through all these trouble.

-View Saved WiFi Passwords On a Non-Jailbroken iPhone
+View Saved WiFi Passwords On a Non-Jailbroken iPhone or iPad

 There are plenty of apps on the Cydia store that can get you an app to find the Wi-Fi password.
 Unfortunately, there would be none on Apple’s own App Store because that’s directly contradictory to their values – the exact same reason why you can’t see your Wi-Fi password on your device.